Who's on our register?

-Our register tells us how many nurses and midwives are currently able to practise in the UK.
+Our register tells us how many nurses, midwives and nursing associates are currently able to practise in the United Kingdom (UK).

-We publish data on the makeup of our register every six months.
+We publish data from our register every six months.

-The data is taken over a twelve month period and shows the size of the register at the end of the period.
-It also shows the number of joiners and leavers during that time, and a breakdown of the register by age and field of practice, over a 12 month period.
+As well as the size of the register, our reports show the number of joiners and leavers, and a breakdown of the register by age and field of practice, over a 12 month period.

 How to interpret our data